ushitora-anqou/mahout/README.md

+# MAHOUT IS ARCHIVED!
+Users should use [Magout](https://github.com/ushitora-anqou/magout), which supersedes Mahout.

 # Mahout -- A Kubernetes Operator for Mastodon

 Mahout is a Kubernetes operator to deploy Mastodon nicely on your cluster.
 It's being used for [mstdn.anqou.net](https://mstdn.anqou.net/).
 Mahout is written in OCaml.